Sam Rechner

 Sam Rechner is an Australian actor.
-He is best known for playing Logan Hall in the Steven Spielberg film The Fabelmans (2022).
+He is best known for playing Logan Hall in Steven Spielberg's film The Fabelmans (2022) and Ben Brown in Scream 7 (2026).

 Early life

-Rechner is from Sydney, Australia.
+Rechner is from Sydney.
 He attended Knox Grammar School in Wahroonga, New South Wales where he was a keen rugby union player.

 Career

 Rechner made his feature film debut in the Jane Seymour led Australian drama Ruby's Choice.

 Reichner was 21 years old when he was cast as Logan Hall in Steven Spielberg's semi-autobiographical film The Fabelmans in June 2021.
 This was the actor's first gig as a professional actor.
 The character is based on a student who levied anti-Semitic bullying towards Spielberg during his high school years in real life.
 Rechner auditioned remotely during the COVID-19 pandemic via a zoom interview with Spielberg.
-In order to leave Australia at the time he had to apply for special exemption, and this only came through the day before he was flying to the United States to work on the film.
+To leave Australia at the time he had to apply for special exemption, and this only came through the day before he was flying to the United States to work on the film.
 It premiered at the Toronto International Film Festival on September 10, 2022 and was released in theaters in November 2022.
 The scene involving Logan confronting the protagonist Sammy Fabelman (Gabriel LaBelle) over the way the latter portrayed him in the "Ditch Day" film and the two of them ultimately coming to an understanding was selected by Slant Magazine and Polygon as among the best movie scenes of 2022.

 In July 2023, Rechner was cast on the second season of the Netflix teen drama series Heartbreak High as Rowan Callaghan.
 It was released on 11 April 2024.

-In December 2023, the actor was awarded GQ's Man of the Year award for "Breakthrough Actor of the Year" with the award presented by fellow Heartbreak High co-star Josh Heuston who had won the same award the previous year.
+In December 2023, the actor was awarded GQs Man of the Year award for "Breakthrough Actor of the Year" with the award presented by fellow Heartbreak High co-star Josh Heuston who had won the same award the previous year.

 In November 2024, Rechner was announced as a cast member in independent drama And Out Comes The Wolf, based on the Rancid 1995 album of the same name.
 In December 2024, it was announced that Rechner would appear in Scream 7.